 Except on bass drum, bass and other low freq instruments, you should consider doing a low cut on 80Hz, or maybe using a low shelf filter instead to reduce them instead of totally removing them.

 2. Use Panning correctly and benefit from Stereo

 This is essential, you need to use the stereo field to achieve a clear mix.
 Here’s a simple tip on how to pan correctly.

-If it’s a bass, a low-frequency instrument, a snare or a main vocal it should go to the center
+If it’s a bass, a low-frequency instrument, a snare or a main vocal it should go to the centre.

-Everything else can and should be panned, depending on how important the instrument is for your mix and if you have a similar instrument for the other side of the stereo you should pan it more or less, be creative.
+Everything else can and should be panned, depending on how important the instrument is for your mix.
+If you have a similar instrument for the other side of the stereo you should pan it more or less, be creative.

 You also have to compensate the stereo, so if you pan 1 guitar to the left you should pan the other guitar or a secondary vocal to the right.